Automatic Kolmogorov complexity, normality and finite state dimension revisited: Using the incompressibility criterion for normality

-Now we obtain a known result about normal numbers (Wall's theorem) as an easy corollary.
+\begin{remark} The bound for $c_k$ in this theorem is optimal, as the following example (from~\cite{piatetski-shapiro1957}) shows.
+Consider a sequence $\alpha$ that is random with respect to Bernoulli measure with parameter $\frac{1}{2}+\delta$.
+Then the frequency of the most frequent $k$-bit block (all ones) is $(\frac{1}{2}+\delta)^k=2^{-k}2^{\eps k}$ for some constant $\eps$ that can be arbitrarily small if $\delta$ is small.
+On the other hand, $\alpha$ is not normal. \end{remark}

+Let us note that Piatetski-Shapiro's result easily implies a result of Wall~\cite{wall}.
 Recall that a real number is normal if its binary expansion is normal.
-We agreed to ignore the integer part (since it has only finitely many digits, adding it as a prefix would not matter anyway).
+We ignore the integer part (since it has only finitely many digits, adding it as a prefix would not matter anyway).